California wildfire evacuees return home to find devastation

 The Glass and Zogg fires are among nearly 30 wildfires burning in California.
 Fire-related deaths in California this year total 30.

 Rodriguez reported from San Francisco.
+Associated Press writer Juliet Williams also contributed to this story.